bbdaniels/writing-test/part2-template.md

 ## How do make a randomization replicable in Stata?

 There are three rules that must be satisfied for a randomization in Stata to be fully replicable.
-This section list those rules and explain why they are important.
+This section list those three rules and explain why they are necessary.

 (complete this section)

 ## How to implement in Stata

-This section explains how
+This section explains how the three rules are implemented in Stata.

 (complete this section - code examples are encourages, and can be copied from the presentation.
 Make sure to modify the code or your text so that the two match.)